Natural Based Herbicide For Free Floating Aquatic Weeds

 How to get the most out of Orange Oil

-Orange Oil does not work like traditional herbicides and is best applied by someone with experience spraying.
+Orange Oil is not like traditional herbicides and is best applied by someone with experience in spraying.
 It is important to apply Orange Oil correctly to achieve desired results.

 Firstly, you must make sure Orange Oil is fit for your situation.

-- The density of the weed must be single layered (no plant overlapping)
+- The density of the aquatic debris must be single layered (not overlapping)

-- The coverage of the weed must not be at 100%
+- The water’s surface must not be 100% covered by aquatic debris.

 - Your water body must have an average depth of >1m

-You can partially remove the weed by means of physical removal to ensure you meet the parameters above.
+You can partially remove the aquatic debris by means of physical removal to ensure you meet the parameters above.

-We recommend you apply multiple treatments (minimum of 3) to the weed you are trying to eradicate.
-You should apply Orange Oil directly to the weed and to the free space around the weed.
+We recommend you apply multiple treatments (minimum of 3) to effectively manage free-floating aquatic debris.
+You should apply Orange Oil directly to the aquatic debris and to the surrounding free space.

-Ensure you use a low pressure, shower droplet spray to lightly and evenly coat the surface of the weed.
-If the weed moves away from you from the force of the stream, it is too powerful.
+Ensure you use a low pressure, shower droplet spray to lightly and evenly coat the surface of the aquatic matter.
+If the substance moves away from you or from the force of the stream, it is too powerful.

-Treatment should continue until the weed is no longer visible on the surface of your water body.
+Treatment should continue until the aquatic debris is no longer visible on the surface of your water body.

 If applied correctly, we find that full applications on day 1, day 2 and day 4 are quite effective.
-You may need to spot spray any remaining weeds.
-If you are not able to apply Orange Oil to all of the weed in one application, you will need to treat more frequently to ensure all of the weed is covered over a short period of time.
+You may need to spot spray any remaining aquatic debris.
+If you are not able to apply Orange Oil to all of the aquatic debris in one application, you will need to treat more frequently to ensure all of it is covered over a short period of time.

 Friendly to the environment